Provisional Admission Open for 2026

 • Mechanical Engineering – Machinery, robotics, and industrial applications

-• Defence Technology – Missiles, UAVs, cyber defence
+• Defense Technology – Missiles, UAVs, cyber defense

 • Robotics & AI – Autonomous drones, AI-driven simulations